-I also believe, however, that sometimes trials come into our life that are more than we can bear on our own, and cancer (or another serious illness) often is one of them.
-I consider myself a strong person, but at 36 facing cancer and the fact that my possibility of dying was greater than my possibility of surviving was more than I could face.
+I consider myself a strong person, but back in 1990 at 36 facing cancer and the fact that my possibility of dying was greater than my possibility of surviving was more than I could face.
 Worrying about whether my daughters would have to grow up without a mother was way more than I could bear.
 And fearing that my husband would bury another wife was absolutely more than I could endure.

 “This is more than I can handle,” I remember telling God, trying not to sound too whiny.